-Forward Foreign Currency Exchange Contracts - The Trust may use forward foreign currency exchange contracts to hedge against foreign currency exchange rate fluctuations related to portfolio holdings or concentrations of such holdings.
+Forward Contracts - The Trust may use forward contracts to gain exposure to or hedge against foreign currency exchange rate fluctuations, commodity price movements, and other economic factors.

 The Trust may also use spot currency contracts to hedge against foreign currency exchange rate fluctuations related to a specific portfolio transaction, such as the delay between a security transaction's trade date and settlement date.
 Differences in currency exchange rates can adversely impact the value associated with the purchasing or selling of investment securities denominated in a foreign currency.

-Currency contracts are adjusted daily by the prevailing spot or forward rate of the underlying currency, and any appreciation or depreciation is recorded for financial statement purposes as unrealized until the contract settlement date, at which time the Trust records realized gains or losses equal to the difference between the value of the contract at the time the contract opened and the value at the time it closed.
+Forward contracts are adjusted daily by the prevailing spot or forward rate of the underlying asset, and any appreciation or depreciation is recorded for financial statement purposes as unrealized until the contract settlement date, at which time the Trust records realized gains or losses equal to the difference between the value of the contract at the time the contract opened and the value at the time it closed.